Our House System

 House system structure

-Students will remain in their year-level cohort for subject classes, excursions, camps, and reflection days.
+Students remain in their year-level cohort for subject classes, excursions, camps, and reflection days.